“From the perspective of shareholder representatives, a KGaA structure is a no-go because there is an imbalance between risk and control”

 The Board of Directors of Ottobock SE also does not have an unquestionable reputation.

 Frequent changes in managing directors are indicative of a poor management culture within the company.
-Experts assume that Prof. Dr. Näder currently has a decisive influence on the management of Ottobock KGaA or is able to exert influence as long as the majority of the members of the board of directors follow his wishes.
+It is clear that Prof. Dr. Näder has the decisive influence on the management of Ottobock KGaA and is able to exert control as long as the majority of the members of the board of directors (which he appoints solely by himself) follow his wishes.